 This does not mean, of course, that Christians may not celebrate during the “Christmas” season in a non-religious way with family get-togethers, the exchanging of gifts, the decoration of homes, etc. The holiday season is a long-standing tradition in this country, and for millions of people, the customary celebration exists without the cluttering of religious symbolism.

 For more on this theme, see our article: May Christians Observe Holidays?.

-People of Christian persuasion, therefore, should not insist on thrusting symbols, e.g., nativity scenes, into the public forum, where such serve only to create a bitter controversy in an ever-evolving environment of anti-Christian bias.
+People of the Christian persuasion, therefore, should not insist on thrusting symbols, e.g., nativity scenes, into the public forum, where such serves only to create a bitter controversy in an ever-evolving environment of anti-Christian bias.

 This type of religious intrusion, however, is not the equivalent of the justifiable recognition that there is a Creator to whom men are accountable.
 That he is the “ruler of the nations” (Psa.
 22:28), and that, ultimately, divine law is the source of all moral legal codes that find expression in the various nations of the earth.

 The founding fathers clearly recognized this principle, as reflected in the Declaration of Independence, and numerous other documents.
 Movements designed to divest our society of every mention of God are misdirected.